Carthage College: Football

 In 2020, the Carthage Board of Trustees and Athletics voted unanimously to retire the Red Men/Lady Reds nickname and mascot "Torchie" from athletics.
 The teams will compete as Carthage Athletics for the 2020–2021 academic year with a new name and mascot approved and announced prior to the 2021–2022 academic year.
 On February 19, 2021, the Carthage Board of Trustees, along with President Swallow, voted to change the nickname to the Firebirds, and the new nickname was immediately adopted for all sports.
-At the Homecoming Football Game in October 2021, Carthage unveiled their new mascot, named "Ember."
+At the Homecoming Football Game in October 2021, the Carthage team unveiled their new mascot, named "Ember".